UnknownEquineCoderFH/Sags-Langspec/+ArtCafe, Software Requirements Specification.md

 #### 3.4 Nonfunctional Requirements
 <ul style="font-size: 16;">
-<li> Median TTI should be lower than 1 second.
+<li> Median Time-To-Interactive (TTI) should be lower than 1 second.
 <li> Gameification is key, interactions and feedbacks is as important as the feature itself.
 <li> Dark Mode and Accessibility are fundamental for a democratic user experience.
 </ul>